John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

-Note that you will have to run the two last commands above,
+6- To see updated HTML pages after your changes to the documentation XML comments run the two last commands

 ```
 > docfx metadada
 > docfx build
 ```

-each time you want to see your updated documentation html pages after changing the XML.
+# 🧩 Lab

+1. Download the Hackathon code files.
+2. Create a new **C# Console App** with the solution name **Hackathon**.
+3. Add the **HackathonManager.cs** and the **HackathonProject.cs** files to the project.
+4. Write XML documentation comments for the **HackathonManager** class as well as all its public methods (including the constructor) and fields